 But before we get started, I want to reach out to all the kids out there who are bored out of their minds this summer.
 If you can relate, I’ve got your back!
 One of the things you could do is go through all of your old artwork and school papers and sort out the things that you love and want to save to look back on in years to come.
 Sort everything into two piles – a keep pile and a recycle pile.

 Once you have gathered all of the papers and artwork you want to keep, you can store it all in a plastic tub and keep it in your closet, or you can put everything inside a binder using sheet protectors.
-You can create your own binder OR you can ask your parents (as nicely as possible) to let you order the Organize 365 School Art and Memory Binder where you can safely store and protect all of your papers and artwork so that they will last a lifetime.
+You can create your own binder OR you can ask your parents (as nicely as possible) to let you order the Organize 365 Kids School Memory Binder where you can safely store and protect all of your papers and artwork so that they will last a lifetime.

 Organizing your artwork is something you could do while you’re in the process of redesigning your bedroom, which is something that I did A LOT when I was a kid because I loved switching things around and making my room feel “brand new” again.